-Muriel de Saint Sauveur chairs Women Masterclass, a leadership consultancy for women.
+Muriel DE SAINT SAUVEUR chairs Women Masterclass, a leadership consultancy for women.
 She has written about, and is a specialist on, questions of gender equality at work.
-As a former Director of Communications and Diversity, she now places her expertise at the service of businesswomen in a host of countries he desire for personal fulfilment is growing stronger in women.
-Does it have an impact on ecology?
-Looking back throughout history, we note that the quest for personal growth has shuttled back and forth between two main paths: on the one hand contemplation (the quest for wisdom and rest was considered a source of plenitude from Antiquity until the 18th century), and on the other action.
+As a former Director of Communications and Diversity, she now places her expertise at the service of businesswomen in a host of countries.